-Once we have the priority and estimate, we can put together a high-level roadmap.
+Once you have the priority and estimate, you can put together a high-level product roadmap.
 It can be a good idea to create a few Roadmap Scenarios to compare side by side or share with stakeholders for alignment.

-What if we have a resource shortage or imbalance?
+What if there is a resource shortage or imbalance?
 Then one pod (scrum team) may end up with more work and another pod will have fewer roadmap items.

 There are 3 potential solutions:

 - Each pod prioritizes work within their area — but this does not create the best value at the portfolio level due to local optimization.